 Private Equity is not very well known outside of the finance world, but it is one of the key players in global business.
 Private Equity firms are part of the fabled 'buy-side' and some of the largest firms (megafunds) are:

 - Kohlberg, Kravis & Roberts (KKR)

 Private Equity Definition

-The definition ofis simply money invested into a private company, or the privatization of a company through the investment of outside money.
-Basically, what firms attempt to do is to invest into a company, take a majority stake, improve the company and then exit their investment at a large profit.
+The definition of private equity is simply money invested into a private company, or the privatization of a company through the investment of outside money.
+Basically, what private equity firms attempt to do is to invest into a company, take a majority stake, improve the company and then exit their investment at a large profit.
 In order to magnify returns, PE firms make use of leverage (borrowed money) to conduct Leveraged Buyouts (LBOs).

 Private Equity firms can either focus on a specific sector (Energy, Technology, Healthcare etc.) or operate across a broad spectrum.
 The larger the firm, the more likely it is to cover more sectors.